alexanderenrique/alexanderenrique.github.io/wrenching/T-Bird.md

 - I bought this T-Bird froma buy in Watsonville, CA. Fired right up, had basically straight pipes with glass pack (cherry bomb) mufflers and it was loud as heck.
 Should have been a giveaway that something was really wrong when he told me it didn't have revers

 ## Current Tasks
+- rebuilding the front steering and suspension.
+It was making an alarming clunk over bumps, and the lower ball joints were definitely cooked.

 ## Up Next